-The whole world is following this company.
+Nearly the whole world is following this company.
 Twitter operates a free digital service site that blends social networking with the ability to post short messages (or micro-blogs) limited to 140 characters or less, commonly known by users as "Tweets."
 Twitter's service works equally well on personal computers, mobile devices, and smartphones.
 The service has become a key communication platform as major events unfold live in real-time around the world.
-Currently Twitter claims more than 230 million users worldwide.
-Evan Williams, Jack Dorsey, and Biz Stone co-founded Twitter in 2006.
-In 2013 the fast-growing company went public, raising $1.82 billion in the process.
+Currently Twitter claims more than 300 million users worldwide.
+Founded in 2006, Twitter went public in 2013, raising about $1.82 billion in the process.

 The company took advantage of new SEC rules to keep its IPO plans and its finances secret for as long as possible, and it announced the filing of its S-1 with a tweet of its own.
-Investors who balked at Facebook's IPO are less skeptical about Twitter's ability to generate revenue through advertising sales (and more importantly mobile advertising sales).
+However, the company's stock has struggled since its IPO.

 Twitter generates 85% of its revenue from the sale of advertising (and most of that is from mobile advertising), with the remaining 15% coming from data licensing arrangements.